coderedcorp/coderedcms/docs/advanced/advanced02.rst

 Just like in Django or Wagtail, you will need to set up your page models in the ``models.py`` file of your project.
 Navigate to ``mysite\website\models.py`` in your code editor and open up the ``models.py`` file.
-You should already see a few page models in there from CodeRed CMS, as well as imports at the top from the frameworks that we are using.
+You should already see a few page models in there from Wagtail CRX, as well as imports at the top from the frameworks that we are using.

 .. code-block:: python

     """
-    Creatable pages used in CodeRed CMS.
+    Create or customize your page models here.
     """
     from modelcluster.fields import ParentalKey
     from coderedcms.forms import CoderedFormField